Elastic3D: Controllable Stereo Video Conversion with Guided Latent Decoding

 \paragraph{Static Results.} In Fig.~\ref{fig:avp_158}, ~\ref{fig:avp_29}, ~\ref{fig:avp_42}, ~\ref{fig:avp_47},~\ref{fig:avp_121} and ~\ref{fig:avp_22}, we compare the generated right view by our approach to state-of-the-art SVG, StereoCrafter, Eye2Eye and M2SVid on multiple samples from the AVP datasets.
 We also show the ground truth right view for reference.
 Fig.~\ref{fig:iphone_14}, ~\ref{fig:iphone_30}, ~\ref{fig:iphone_49}, ~\ref{fig:iphone_52},~\ref{fig:iphone_55} and ~\ref{fig:iphone_56} show similar comparisons on the iPhone dataset instead.

 By skimming through the examples, it is evident that Eye2Eye struggles to generate a view that is pixel-aligned to the ground truth.
 The disparity in all cases is very different from the ground truth, and the distribution varies a lot depending on the input.
 In contrast, thanks to our proposed disparity conditioning, our approach can generate right view for any desired disparity distribution.
-The geometric accuracy of warping-based approaches SVG, Stereo-Crafter and MS2Vid entirely depends on the quality of the underlying monocular depth model that they use to warp the left video.
-As a result, the disparity maps, while mostly accurate, can show variable quality depending on the input samples.
+The geometric accuracy of warping-based approaches SVG, StereoCrafter and M2SVid entirely depends on the quality of the underlying monocular depth model that they use to warp the left video.
+As a result, the disparity maps, although mostly accurate, can show variable quality depending on the input samples.

 In terms of visual quality, our approach recovers better texture, and high-frequency details than counterparts.
 This is particularly evident on texts such as in Fig.~\ref{fig:avp_158}, or on vegetation/leaves as seen in Fig.~\ref{fig:iphone_49}, ~\ref{fig:iphone_52} and ~\ref{fig:iphone_56}.